ElektroFox/armory_docs/dev/architecture.md

 #### Web

 Kha can publish games for web in seconds.
-The performance in browsers is supposed to be about 20% slower than Krom, and there are some graphics features such as Tessellation that that are not supported in Web ( WebGL ).
+The performance in browsers is supposed to be about 20% slower than Krom, and there are some graphics features such as Tessellation that are not supported in Web GL ).

 #### HashLink ( HL )